IMS-TEAM-1/logbook/Filip logbook/Logbook.md

 Sprint planning.
 We discussed the MVP and what is required of us.
 2 people are away mon-wed and mon-fri which will make this week tough.
 For me, I will be finishing the path-visualization.
 Thanks to the work yesterday I should be able to finish rather quickly.
 The difficulty will lie in making it scalable + showing a picture.
 I don't know if I will be able to finish those tasks on my own, will get cleared as the days go.

+<h3>Tuesday 17 May</h3>

+I finished after the meeting so that the path is visualize as according to the coordinates fetched from the api.
+It works all well.
+Later today Didrik and I worked on making it scaleable which we succeeded with, the solution is a bit messy but I will clean that up tomorrow and try to finish our documentation.
+For my of the work I am mostly finished, got a few minor tweaks to fix.
+Will try to be able to help the team as much as possible going forward.